Algebraic solutions of tropical optimization problems: Overview of Known Problems and Solutions

 \subsubsection{Extremal Property of Spectral Radius}

-The problem examined by Cuninghame-Green \cite{Cuninghamegreen1962Describing} to minimize a function defined on vectors over the semifield $\mathbb{R}_{\max,+}$ was apparently the first optimization problem appeared in the context of tropical mathematics.
-With the use of multiplicative conjugate transposition, the problem is given by
+The problem, examined in detail by Cuninghame-Green \cite{Cuninghamegreen1962Describing,Cuninghamegreen1979Minimax} in terms of the semifield $\mathbb{R}_{\max,+}$, was apparently the first optimization problem appeared in the context of tropical mathematics.
+With the use of conjugate transposition, the problem is given by

 As one of the main results in \cite{Cuninghamegreen1962Describing}, it has been shown that the minimum value in the problem is equal to the spectral radius $\lambda$ of the matrix $\bm{A}$ and this value is attained at any eigenvector that satisfies the equality $\bm{A}\bm{x}=\lambda\bm{x}$.
 Moreover, explicit expressions have been derived to calculate the spectral radius and an eigenvector in terms of standard arithmetic operations.
 Similar results were obtained by Engel and Schneider \cite{Engel1975Diagonal} and by Superville \cite{Superville1978Various}.